Marlins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the favorite in five of their past 10 games and won three of those contests.
+- The Marlins have played as the favorite in five of their past 10 games and have gone 4-1 in those contests.

 Read More About This Game